Skip to main content

 A trial lesson flow with a clear conversion path is the most important new-customer mechanic.
 We build: 1) trial lesson booking with email opt-in, 2) confirmation email with preparation notes (mat available, bring water, arrive 10 min early), 3) an automatic follow-up path after the class (thank-you email plus discounted starter offer if desired), 4) a clear differentiation from subscription traps: the trial lesson is a gift, not a sales funnel.
 This feels more confident and builds long-term trust.

 A blog or "inspiration" area is optional but valuable for SEO.
 Factual posts on styles ("What is yin yoga and for whom?"), on asanas ("The 5 most common mistakes in downward-facing dog"), on philosophy ("The 8 limbs of the Ashtanga yoga path according to Patanjali") or on health ("Yoga for back pain - evidence and limits") build authority.
-Important: with health topics the HWG applies - no healing promises, only factual description of possible effects with sources (Yoga Journal Research, Cochrane Reviews on yoga).
+Important: with health topics the HWG applies - no healing promises, only factual description of possible effects with sources (peer-reviewed studies and Cochrane Reviews on yoga).

-Legal certainty: BGB button solution, HWG, GDPR and BFSG
+Legal framework: BGB button solution, HWG, GDPR and BFSG

 The Medicinal Products Advertising Act (HWG) applies as soon as health-related statements are made.
 Inadmissible are: healing promises ("yoga cures depression"), before/after depictions with therapeutic claim, testimonials with concrete disease courses.
 Permitted and often sensible: factual references with sources ("Studies show that regular yoga practice can reduce chronic back pain - see AWMF guideline").
-We formulate health-related pages HWG-compliantly and, for therapeutic offerings (yoga therapy, hormone yoga), have them reviewed by specialised lawyers if necessary.
+We formulate health-related pages factually and aligned with HWG requirements; therapeutic offerings (yoga therapy, hormone yoga) should be reviewed by specialised lawyers where necessary.

 GDPR applies to course booking systems.
-What matters is a clean division of roles: for course bookings and payment processing inside Eversports, FitogramPro or similar systems you remain the controller as the studio; you conclude the data processing agreement and any payment provider integration directly with the respective vendor.
-Our role ends at the widget boundary: on the website itself we implement GDPR-compliant forms (newsletter registration with double opt-in, contact form without storage of message content on our systems), ensure encrypted data transmission, support a clear privacy policy in coordination with your law firm and support access and deletion processes (Art.
-15, 17 GDPR) for the data actually processed on the website.
+What matters is a clean division of roles: for course bookings and payment processing inside a common course and member management widget you remain the controller as the studio; you conclude the data processing agreement and any payment provider integration directly with the respective vendor.
+Our role ends at the widget boundary: on the website itself we implement data-minimizing forms (newsletter registration with double opt-in, contact form without storage of message content on our systems), ensure encrypted data transmission and prepare a clear privacy policy for final coordination with your law firm.

 Local visibility and Google Business Profile